dotnet/csharplang/proposals/named-tuples.md

 named type.
 Unfortunately, this is extremely laborious.
 Now the following must be defined manually:

     1. `ItemX` properties for each positional member of the type
-    2. Optionally, custom properties for each positional member of the type
+    2. Optionally, custom named properties for each positional member of the type
     3. A constructor to assign each of the input parameters
     4. A deconstructor to support pattern matching
     4. Memberwise equality, including `GetHashCode` and `IEquatable`